syncwerk/syncwerk-manager/README.md

 chmod +x seafile-manager/seafile-manager
 ```

-### Save Seafile admin credentials
+### Create ~/.seafile-manager configfile
 - Retrieve Seafile admin token as explained at http://manual.seafile.com/develop/web_api.html
-- Save the admin credentials to ~/.seafile-manager as shown in the following format:
+- Save the TOKEN and connection setting to ~/.seafile-manager as shown in the following format:

 ```
 cat ~/.seafile-manager